EliJArmstrong/MyHeroParking/README.md

 # MyHeroParking

 This app is currently in development and the code will change as time goes on.
+The current code was just to figure out fetures and the look of the app.

 This is a side project IOS app to help people connect by sharing when the parking space there are going.
 This App uses a custom parse DB to store and share data.